 Back Pain is a very common problem affecting a third of the adult population in the UK.
 But when a painful or stiff back becomes a persistent or daily occurrence, it can become debilitating and interfere with normal activities you enjoy doing.

 You may experience back pain with other symptoms such as leg pain or sciatica.
 It can come on suddenly after an isolated incident such as bending awkwardly or lifting something heavy, or more commonly, it may develop gradually and be more associated with repetitive strain or poor posture.

-Taking over the counter medications can help in the short term, but it is far better to address the root cause of your back pain and find longer-term relief.
-Here at The House Clinics, our team of specialist Chiropractors, Physiotherapists, and Massage Therapists are expertly trained in the treatment of back pain and injury.
+Taking over-the-counter medications can help in the short term, but it is far better to address the root cause of your back pain and find longer-term relief.
+Here at The House Clinics, Bristol, our team of specialist Chiropractors, Physiotherapists, and Massage Therapists are expertly trained in the treatment of back pain and injury.

 Back pain can present in any of the four main parts of your spinal column:

 Back pain can be very uncomfortable and can be felt in one or both sides of the back, between the shoulder blades, or from wasit level and into the buttocks and down the front or the back of the legs.
 It can be a sharp or dull pain and can spread into the lower legs and sometimes as far as the feet.